 Undo the screws securing the cleanout cover and lift it off to give access to the flueways.
-Lift out the flue baffles.
+Lift out the flue baffles (not fitted to the CXSD 110 or 120).

 Remove all loose deposits from the heat exchanger (especially from between the fins), using the brush provided, and remove all debris from the combustion chamber floor.